Bank Statement Import Software for Australian Accountants

 Post-import codingManual line-by-line coding or basic bank rulesThree-layer engine (rules, ML, LLM) runs automatically after every import

-Bookkeeper time on import15–45 minutes per client per period (download, reformat, upload)Near zero for CDR clients; minutes for email-import clients
+Bookkeeper time on import15–45 minutes per client per period (download, reformat, upload)Near zero for email-import clients; minutes for direct-upload clients

 Practice-wide visibilitySwitch between client files to check import statusSingle dashboard shows import status and coding completion across all clients